tokyo-rubyist-meetup/community_board_ios/TUTORIAL.md

 ## Loading Posts

-In the `CBPostViewController.h`, find the method named `- (void)loadCommunities` and add the following code.
+In the `CBPostViewController.h`, find the method named `- (void)loadPosts` and add the following code.

     CBPostViewController *__weak weakSelf = self;